Vitamin D Deficiency: Common Symptoms and Solutions

 Supplementing with Vitamin D

-If you are unable to get a regular amount of high quality sun exposure each week as I described above than you should strongly consider supplementing.
+If you are unable to get a regular amount of high quality sun exposure each week as I described above then you should strongly consider supplementing.
 The way that I recommend supplementing vitamin D is with a good high quality Cod Liver oil or with specific vitamin D3 supplements that also contain Vitamin K2.

 I find Cod Liver Oil a great source for young children as it supplies the omega 3 fatty acids and vitamin A they need as well as the D3 for optimal growth and development of their brain and immune system.
-For teenagers and adults, you can take a capsule based or liquid form of D3/K2 supplement.
+For teenagers and adults, you can take a capsule-based or liquid form of D3/K2 supplement.

 Cod Liver Oil